1.11 Provisions, Contingent Liability and Contingent Assets

 1. The above disclosures are based on information certified by the independent actuary and relied upon by the Company.

-2. The plan assets of the Company are managed by the Life Insurance Corporation of India in terms of insurance policies taken to fund the obligations of the Company with respect to its Gratuity and Compensated Absences Plan.
-Information on categories of plan assets is not available with the Company.
+2. The plan assets of the Company are mranaged by the L-fe Insurance Corporation of India in rents of insurance policies taken to tund the obligations of the Company with respect fo its Gratuity and Compensared Absences Plan.
+Information on caregories of plan assets is not available with the Company.

-35.27 Capital advance under Other Non-current Assets include ?
+34.26 Capital advance under Other Non-current Assets of previous year included ?
 359.26 lakhs paid for purchase of an existing ice cream manufacturing facility in KINFRA park in Malappuram District to cater the northern districts of Kerala.
-The total consideration agreed for the purchase of the facility is ?
-390 lakhs.
-As KINFRA is expected to announce a new Policy for transfer of existing industrial units, with considerable reduction in the fees for such transfers, the execution of the sale deed is kept pending.
+During the current year, the legal title of the facility has been transferred to the company and the facility is capitalized in the books at Rs 395.06 Lakhs.

 (a) The Company has not traded or invested in crypto currency or virtual currency during the year.